ndimatteo/HULL/README.md

 ### 5) Shopify Store Theme
 Since we're serving our store through a headless environment, we don't want visitors accessing our unused shopify theme.
 The domain for this is visible during checkout, and is publicly accessible.
 To silence it, replace your current theme's `theme.liquid` file with the one from this repo, and replace `your_frontsite_domain` with your actual frontsite domain URL **(do not include protocol or trailing slash)**

-This will essentially "pass-through" URLs accessed on at your Shopify Store to your true headless environment *(ie. `shop.666.com/products` -> `666.com/products`)*
+This will essentially "pass-through" URLs accessed at your Shopify Store to your true headless storefront *(ie. `shop.666.com/products` -> `666.com/products`)*

 <br />